hellovertex/dotfiles/nvim/cheatsheet-nvim.md

 # WORK IN PROGRESS

 # Todos
-Main: (reason why we use this garbage in the first place) Ascii calendar frontend for directory, where each file corresponds to a day.
+Main: (reason why we use this shiet in the first place) Ascii calendar frontend for directory, where each file corresponds to a day.
-I want to quickly toggle this frontend to ju:wmp between days and have multiple days side-by-side `[ ]` Set up calendar frontend for journal
+I want to quickly toggle this frontend to ju:wmp between days and have multiple days side-by-side

+`[ ]` Set up calendar frontend for journal
+:: On starting neovim, decide between last-session.vim and calendear.ui (`<leader>s`, `<leader>j`)
+:: when `<leader>j` was pressed, select a date or hit RET for current date
+:: press `<leader>ni` to return to Neorg index
+:: in Neorg index, you can preview all previous norg files using a custom picker on `<leader>np`
 - [ ] <leader>j to toggle calender view (journal)
+- [ ] On opening a norg file, add a link to it to the index.norg if it does not exist
+- [ ] enable norg file preview in index file

 `[x]` Set up Lua Development, so that we can program our calendar plugin
 - [x] Set up AutoFormatting for Lua by mapping `:lua vim.lsp.buf.format()`